-- 27. Replacement or major repair proposals must comply with the following: - a.
-If a single-family residence has two or more existing docks and one requires replacement or repair as described in subsections c.28 to c.29 below, then one dock must be removed as a condition of the repair.
-The remaining dock may be improved to the same dimensions as either existing dock. - 28.
-Proposals involving replacement of the entire private pier or dock, or 50 percent or more of the pier support piles, can be replaced up to 100% of the area (square footage) of the existing pier or dock and shall comply with the following standards: - a.
-Decking: All replacement piers must include decking with a minimum of 40 percent open space within 30 feet of the shoreline.
-Any pier element (i.e., pier walkway, ell, etc.) whether in the first 30-feet or beyond that exceeds in width must include decking with a minimum of 40 percent open space for the entire portion of that element. - b.
-Piles: Replacement piles shall be either steel, concrete, PVC or similar, untreated wood or treated wood meeting or exceeding the standards outlined in the latest edition of the Western Wood Preservers Institute Best Management Practices for the Use of Treated Wood in the Aquatic and Sensitive Areas and shall be spaced a minimum of 10 feet apart, except when shown not to be feasible for site-specific design considerations.
-Other materials may be considered if recommended by a qualified professional, on a case by case approach, when approved by the Shoreline Administrator or designee. - c.
-Existing private piers or docks may be reconfigured consistent with the regulations in this section provided the reconfiguration is not wider than 6 feet within 30 feet of the shoreline; does not exceed the maximum allowed length; and does not create or increase nonconformity with respect to setbacks from side property lines. - 29.
-Minor repair proposals must comply with the following: - a.
-Repair proposals which replace less than 50 percent of the existing pier-support piles shall comply with the following standards: - (1) Decking: If the width of pier element is wider than 6 feet in the area where the piles will be replaced, the decking that would be removed in order to replace the piles shall be replaced with decking with a minimum of 40 percent open space for the entire portion of that element that is wider than 6 feet. - (2) Piles: Replacement piles shall be either steel, concrete, PVC or similar, untreated wood, or treated wood meeting or exceeding the standards outlined in the latest edition of the Western Wood Preservers Institute Best Management Practices for the Use of Treated Wood in the Aquatic and
+27. Replacement or major repair proposals must comply with the following:

+a32.
+If a single-family residence has two or more existing docks and one requires replacement or repair as described in subsections c.285 to .2929 belowabove, then one dock must be removed as a condition of the replacement or repair.
+The remaining dock may be improved to the same dimensions as either existing dock.

+2528.
+Proposals involving replacement of the entire private pier or dock, or 50 percent or more of the pier support piles, can be replaced up to 100% of the area (square footage) of the existing pier or dock and shall comply with the following standards:

+- a.
+Decking: All replacement piers must include decking with a minimum of 40 percent open space as described in subsection c.24.a. above within 30 feet of the shoreline. and for any pier element (i.e., pier walkway, ell, etc.) whether in the first 30-feet or beyond that exceeds (i.e., pier walkway, ell, etc.) greater than 6 feet wide in width must include decking with a minimum of 40 percent open space for the entire portion of that element that is wider than 6 feet. - b.
+Piles: Piles shall be either steel, concrete, PVC or similar, or untreated wood and shall be spaced a minimum of 10 feet apart, except when shown not to be feasible for site-specific design considerations.
+Other materials may be considered if recommended by a qualified professional, on a case by case approach, when approved by the Shoreline Administrator or designee.
+Replacement piles must be c.
+Existing private piers or docks may be reconfigured consistent with the regulations in this section provided the reconfiguration is not wider than 6 feet within 30 feet of the shoreline; does not exceed the maximum allowed length; and does not create or increase nonconformity with respect to setbacks from side property lines.